Andrei Chikatilo: Surveillance and second arrest

-Second arrest

-Upon his arrest, Chikatilo gave a statement claiming that the police were mistaken, and complained that he had also been arrested in 1984 for the same series of murders.
+Upon his arrest, Chikatilo gave a statement claiming that the police were mistaken and complained that he had also been arrested in 1984 for the same series of murders.
 A strip-search of the suspect revealed a further piece of evidence: one of Chikatilo's fingers had a deep flesh wound he had self-treated with iodine.
 Medical examiners concluded the wound was from a human bite.
 Chikatilo's penultimate victim, Viktor Tishchenko, was a physically strong youth.
-At the crime scene, the police had found numerous signs of a ferocious physical struggle between the victim and his murderer.
+At the crime scene, the police found numerous signs of a ferocious physical struggle between the victim and his murderer.
 Although a finger bone was later found to be broken and his fingernail had been bitten off, Chikatilo had never sought medical treatment for this injury.

-A search of Chikatilo's belongings revealed he had been in possession of a folding knife and two lengths of rope.
+A search of Chikatilo's belongings revealed he was in possession of a folding knife and two lengths of rope.
 A sample of his blood was taken, and he was placed in a cell inside the KGB headquarters in Rostov with a police informer, who was instructed to engage Chikatilo in conversation and elicit any information he could from him.
 The next day, 21 November, formal questioning of Chikatilo began.
 The interrogation was performed by Issa Kostoyev.
 The strategy chosen by the police to elicit a confession was to lead Chikatilo to believe that he was a very sick individual in need of medical help.
 The intention was to give Chikatilo hope that if he confessed, he would not be prosecuted by reason of insanity.
 Police knew their case against Chikatilo was largely circumstantial, and under Soviet law, they had ten days in which they could legally hold a suspect before either charging or releasing him.